Beyond the classroom

 FIELDWORK, VISITS AND TRIPS

 Fieldwork, educational visits and trips form an integral part of school life, offering unique experiences throughout the year.
-Whether it’s participating in a Duke of Edinburgh scheme trip to our cottage in Wales, or visiting Europe to practice language skills.
+Whether it’s participating in a Duke of Edinburgh scheme trip to our cottage in Wales, or visiting Europe to practice language skills or going on a Sports Tour, Highgate’s educational visits programme has something for everyone.
 And, with all that London has to offer on our doorstep, our curriculum is further enriched by visits to historic sites, galleries, museums, performances, talks and lectures.

 • Recent trips and visits